 Our firm will maintain copies of its BCP plan, including the annual reviews, and any changes that have been made to it for inspection.
-An electronic copy of our plan is located on the Envestnet network shared drive within the Business Continuity directory.
-Additionally, hard copies are kept in each office and safely at BCP leaders’ homes.
+An electronic copy of our plan is located on the Fusion Risk Management Platform with historical copies maintained on the Envestnet network shared drive within the Business Continuity directory.
+Additionally, hard copies are kept in each location and safely at BCP leaders’ homes.

 We do not hold customer funds or securities.
 Transactions are sent to our customers’ clearing firms for execution, clearing and settlement of orders, with a minor amount of trades clearing through our self-clearing broker/dealer, Portfolio Brokerage Services, Inc. Our firm services retail and institutional customers and we do not engage in any private placements.

-Our firm headquarters is located in Chicago, IL and our firm has offices in Boston, MA; Denver, CO; Landis, NC; New York, NY; Raleigh, NC; Seattle, WA; Sunnyvale, CA and Trivandrum, India.
-We engage in order taking and entry in Boston, MA; Chicago, IL and Denver, CO.
+Our firm headquarters is located in Chicago, IL and our firm has offices in Boston, MA; Charlotte (Landis), NC; Dallas (Addison), TX; Denver, CO; New York, NY; Philadelphia (Berwyn), PA; Raleigh, NC; Seattle, WA; Sunnyvale, CA; Tucson, AZ; as well as three offices in Trivandrum, India.
+We engage in order taking and entry in Boston, MA; Chicago, IL; Dallas (Addison), TX; and Denver, CO.

 Alternative Physical Location(s) of Employees

 In the event of an SBD, we will move our staff from affected locations to the relevant predetermined workspace failover site, assigned to each employee record within their Department Resumption Plan in our Business Continuity Planning system.